jacintod/Getting-and-Cleaning-Data-Course-Project/README.md

 This project is based on the Davide Anguita, Alessandro Ghio, Luca Oneto,Xavier Parra and Jorge L. Reyes-Ortiz Themos Patrikios publication

 # Getting-and-Cleaning-Data-Course-Project
-Coursera Data Science Specialization - Getting and Cleaning Data Course Project This is my project submission and below is some notes and comments on the dataset
+Coursera Data Science Specialization - Getting and Cleaning Data Course Project.
+This is my project submission and below is some notes and comments on the dataset

 # Introduction